Frequently Asked Questions

 Some managers like to set their pick deadline for Friday so everyone can print out the poolwide picks at work, and then take the picksheets home knowing that all the picks are locked.

 Fantasy Football Leagues and Share Pools do not have pick deadlines.
 It is all based on the individual game times.

-When there's an early game (e.g. Thursday), can I enter a pick for the early game only and then come back later to do my Sunday picks? - No and yes.
-You have to complete the full picksheet before you can submit it.
-Otherwise, you'll get a picksheet error.
-But, if you want to focus on the early games first, you can return to the picksheet later to change your Sunday picks, up until your set deadline.
+When there's an early game (e.g. Thursday), can I enter a pick for the early game only and then come back later to do my Sunday picks? - Yes, if the pool manager allows it, you can submit a partially completed set of picks.
+The default setting is to require a fully completed set of picks.
+To change that setting, the pool manager has to write the website.

 The season starts with a Thursday game, as pool manager do I need to change my pick deadline for Thursday? - You can change the deadline, but it's unnecessary.
 The pick deadline for the Thursday game is always kickoff time, regardless of the overall pick deadline for your pool.
 If you haven't selected a pick for the Thursday game by then, you will be unable to make a pick for that game.

 What happens if the Thursday game starts before I enter my picks? - If you miss picking a Thursday game, you get a "no pick" for that game, which is neither a win nor a loss.
 You can still enter your picks for the Sunday games, provided it is before your deadline.
 If your pool uses Autopicks, the computer will pick for you when you forget.
 If you don't use the Autopicker, you'll get a "no pick" for every game that you don't enter picks for.

 For missed entries in a confidence pool, you lose your highest ranks first.
 For example, if your top rank is 16, you lose your 16 pointer when you miss entering the Thursday game.